by Amy Adams on May 27, 2011 at 8:24AM | 0 comments

 The work was done by British scientists from King's College London's Institute of Psychiatry and published April 12 in in Molecular Psychiatry.
 A Reuters story discusses the role of new brain cells in depression:

 This week marks Brain Awareness Week, with events worldwide to bring people up to speed on brain research.
 I went to the cool search tool on the Dana Foundation web site and found that several CIRM grantees are hosting events this week.
 That makes sense, given that roughly a quarter of our funding goes to neuronal diseases.
 (You can see charts of CIRM stem cell research funding allocations here.
-The charts are slightly out of date - stay tuned for some updates in the next month.)

 Researchers at the University of California, San Diego and the Salk Institute for Biological Studies have found a protein that protects the brain from the kind of damage that can lead to Parkinson's disease.
 This protein, called Nurr1, has a long history in Parkinson's disease research.
 People who carry a mutation in the gene are prone to developing the disease.
 The new work explains how the protein prevents Parkinson's disease and could also help researchers find ways of treating of preventing the disease.

 by Amy Adams on February 23, 2009 at 12:04PM | 0 comments

 Researchers at the University of California, Los Angeles have matured induced pluripotent stem (iPS) cells into what appear to be normal motor neurons.
 This work shows that iPS cells can mature into cells that appear similar to those derived from human embryonic stem cells â a finding that has important implications for people hoping to create new therapies based on iPS cells.
 These cells are created by reprogramming adult cells back into a pluripotent state that resembles embryonic stem cells.

 by Amy Adams on December 4, 2008 at 11:52AM | 0 comments